 - Present recommendations to the Chancellor that include strategies, individuals responsible for specific actions, timelines for implementation, and measurable outcomes that reflect continuous improvement of campus climate and diversity

 The Diversity Council has a minimum of 18 members and a maximum of 22 members.
-Members of the Council are appointed by the Chancellor for two year terms and may be appointed for up to three consecutive terms.
+Members of the Council are appointed by the Chancellor for two year terms and may be appointed for up to three consecutive terms (total of six years).
 Members of the campus community may nominate individuals to serve on the Council by sending a nomination letter to the Office of the Chancellor.
-Those interested in serving may self-nominate by sending a letter of interest to the Office of the Chancellor by April 1st of each academic year.
+Those interested in serving may self-nominate by sending a letter of interest to the Office of the Chancellor by April 15th of each academic year.
 Every effort will be made to maintain broad representation on the Council.
 Recommended areas of representation are:

 - Each academic college (faculty or staff)